-Prerequisites: ENG 102 or ENG 109.
 Description: (Dual listed with LAS 222)

-This course introduces students to the range of traditions that comprise the literatures of Latin America.
-It will examine literary productions in specific cultural and historical contexts.
-Spanish, Portuguese, and Francophone literature, as well as indigenous works from such countries as Brazil, El Salvador, Argentina, Cuba, Puerto Rico, and Mexico will be studied in translation.
+Argentina, Cuba, Puerto Rico, and Mexico will be studied in translation.
 Writing is an integral component of this course.
 This course may not be used for foreign language credit.

-HUM, LIT, PLDI
+SUNY GEN ED-GHUM; NCC GEN ED-HUM, LIT, PLDI